wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 Overview
 ========

-The switchboard functionnality is available in XiVO through the XiVO client.
-The goal of this page is to describe how to configure your switchboard and how to use it.
+Switchboard functionality is available in the XiVO client.
+The goal of this page is to explain how to configure your switchboard and how to use it.

-The switchboard xlet and profile allow an operator to view incoming calls and answer them.
-Put calls on hold, view the call on hold and pick the call on hold back.
+The switchboard xlet and profile allow an operator to view incoming calls, answer them, put calls on hold, view the calls on hold and pick up the calls on hold.

 Configuration